milwad-dev/laravel-validate/docs/1.x/valid-ip-address-ipv6.md

 ## ValidIpAddressIPV6

-If you want to validation ipv6 address, you can use `ValidIpAddressIPV6` rule:
+If you want to validate the ipv6 address, you can use the `ValidIpAddressIPV6` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidIpAddressIPV6;